 - implementing braille literacy.

 Students also select two specialist options – can choose to become more expert in braille for maths, science or modern languages, braille for late beginners, or learners with additional needs, or English as an additional language.

 Tutored by QTVIs who are specialists in braille literacy, successful completion leads to an VIEW/NatSIP certificate.
-The next course begins in January 2018.
-Enrol today.
+The cost of the course is £850 per place (£710 for VIEW members).

 Training for teaching assistants

 The “Understanding visual impairment in children and young people course” is an opportunity to develop teaching assistants’ understanding of the issues affecting learners with a vision impairment.
 Helps professionals and parents to improve the quality of learning opportunities.
 You set your own pace.
 Delivered online.
-Includes assessment activities leading to an RNIB certificate.
-Cost: £140 for VIEW members (£200 for non members).
-Enrol at any time.
+Includes assessment activities leading to an VIEW certificate.
+The course fee is £165 for VIEW members (£225 for non members).